polygonben/polygonben.github.io/_posts/Defence Evasion/2023-07-21-Creating-Stego-payloads.md

                                      ctypes.pointer(ctypes.c_int(0)))
 ```

 `CreateThread` - This is used to create a thread that runs from the virtual address space of the calling process.
 In our situation, this is used to actually execute the shellcode.
+Referencing the [MSDN](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread) documentation we can see it takes the below parameters:

 * lpThreadAttributes - This determines whether the handle can be inherited by a child process.
 In this case we have set this value to `NULL`, meaning it cannot.